nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 01 - The Crash.md

 ### Scene 1: The Crater

-- **Key Event:** Angelica Vance regains consciousness in a crash crater filled with mud, ash, and steam.
+- **Key Event:** Angelica Ward regains consciousness in a crash crater filled with mud, ash, and steam.
-  - _Character Defining Moment:_ **Angelica Vance** — She realizes she has fallen from the void and forced herself to stand despite intense pain and a head wound.
+  - _Character Defining Moment:_ **Angelica Ward** — She realizes she has fallen from the void and forced herself to stand despite intense pain and a head wound.
 - **Key Event:** Angelica assesses the state of her Interface Suit and physical condition.
-  - _Character Defining Moment:_ **Angelica Vance** — She notes her arrhythmia is back and realizes she is "broken, but alive," finding a sense of existence in survival.
+  - _Character Defining Moment:_ **Angelica Ward** — She notes her arrhythmia is back and realizes she is "broken, but alive," finding a sense of existence in survival.

 ---